dtcenter/MET/met/docs/Users_Guide/index.rst

 It is important to note here that MET is an evolving software package.
 Previous releases of MET have occurred each year since 2008.
 Intermediate releases may include bug fixes.
 MET is also able to accept new modules contributed by the community.
 If you have code you would like to contribute, we will gladly consider your contribution.
 Please send an email to:  `met_help@ucar.edu <mailto:>`__.
 We will then determine the maturity of new verification method and coordinate the inclusion of the new module in a future version.

-This User's Guide was prepared by the developers of the MET, including Tressa Fowler, John Halley Gotway, Randy Bullock, Kathryn Newman, Julie Prestopnik, Lisa Goodrich, Tara Jensen, Barbara Brown, Howard Soh, Tatiana Burek, Minna Win-Gildenmeister, George McCabe, David Fillmore, Paul Prestopnik, Eric Gilleland, Nancy Rehak, Paul Oldenburg, Anne Holmes, Lacey Holland, David Ahijevych and Bonny Strong.
+This User's Guide was prepared by the developers of MET, including Tressa Fowler, John Halley Gotway, Randy Bullock, Kathryn Newman, Julie Prestopnik, Lisa Goodrich, Tara Jensen, Barbara Brown, Howard Soh, Tatiana Burek, Minna Win-Gildenmeister, George McCabe, David Fillmore, John Opatz, Lindsay Blank, Tracy Hertneky, Paul Prestopnik, Eric Gilleland, Nancy Rehak, Paul Oldenburg, Anne Holmes, Lacey Holland, David Ahijevych and Bonny Strong.

 **Model Evaluation Tools (MET)  TERMS OF USE - IMPORTANT!**